brian-watkins/elmer/README.md

 # Elmer

-Describe the behavior of Elm HTML applications.
+Elmer makes it easy to describe the behavior of Elm HTML applications.

 ### Install